spotinst/terraform-provider-spotinst/website/docs/r/ocean_aws_launch_spec.html.markdown

 * `resource_limits` - (Optional)
     * `max_instance_count` - (Optional) set a maximum number of instances per launch specification.
 Can be null.
 If set, value must be greater than or equal to 0.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:
+* `id` - The Spotinst LaunchSpec ID.